 Once a lead indicates interest — such as requesting a demo or responding to an email — a BDR will connect the prospect to someone more senior on the team, like an account executive.
 In some cases, a BDR will conduct a discovery call to qualify leads before moving to the next step.

-BDRs tend to be young professionals looking to start a career in sales — ones willing to grind to catch leads.
+BDRs tend to be young professionals looking to start a career in sales and are willing to grind to catch leads.
 Let's learn more about what they do during a typical day.

 What does a Business Development Representative do?